Gmago27/E-Flash/README.md

-# PDF Flashcard Generator
+# E-Flash

 ## Overview

-The PDF Flashcard Generator is a client-server application designed to generate flashcards from PDF files using AI.
+E-Flash is a client-server application designed to generate flashcards from PDF files using AI.
 The server processes uploaded PDFs to extract text and uses a generative AI model to create flashcards.
 The client provides a graphical interface for users to upload PDFs, view generated flashcards, and save them locally.

 ## Requirements